 7.2.
 Board Review and Termination of a Program Outside an Institution’s Mission.

 7.2.1.
 If the Board of Regents determines a Board of Trustees has approved a program that is outside the institution’s mission, the Board of Regents may call for review of that program.

 7.2.2.
 The Commissioner shall notify the institution’s President and Board of Trustees Chair in writing that the Board will review the program.

 7.2.3.
 Within 30 days of notification, the institution shall submit to OCHE the materials the Board of Trustees reviewed in approving the program.

 7.2.4.
-The PRC will review the materials, request additional information or documentation as necessary, conduct a hearing in which the institution may participate, and make a recommendation to the Board of Regents for final action.
+The ASAC will review the materials, request additional information or documentation as necessary, conduct a hearing in which the institution may participate, and make a recommendation to the Board of Regents for final action.

 R401-8.
 Reports.
 Within three years of implementation, institutions shall submit a report on all programs that require a peer review under R401.
 Institutions shall submit reports using the appropriate USHE report template.